JordanTolliver-88/Jordan-s_portfolio/README.md

 Targeted SQL queries regarding various business questions can be found [Link](https://github.com/JordanTolliver-88/Prod_1_Queries/tree/main)

-# Data Structure & Initial Checks
+# Data Structure & Initial Checks:
 The company's main database structure, as seen below, consists of four tables: table1, table2, table3, and table4, with a total row count of X records.
 A description of each table is as follows
 Access this link to see more details about the data.
 [Link]